-Indoor gathering limits increased, parades permitted under updated health orders
+Indoor Gathering Limits Increased, Parades Permitted Under Updated Health Orders

 “Wyoming has made outstanding progress to date,” Governor Gordon said.
 “Folks need to remember that it is important to remain vigilant, but because we have been so successful, I am confident we can continue lifting the very few remaining public health restrictions.”

-K-12 schools, colleges, the University, and trade schools may resume in-person instruction for all students in groups of up to 50 persons with spacing guidelines.
+K-12 schools, colleges, the University of Wyoming and trade schools may resume in-person instruction for all students in groups of up to 50 persons with spacing guidelines.
 Governor Gordon has continued to urge educational institutions to prepare fully developed reopening plans for the fall that incorporate public safety precautions and ensure smooth transitions to remote learning should new outbreaks occur.

 As of June 10, Wyoming has recorded 768 lab-confirmed positive cases of COVID-19, 212 probable cases and 18 deaths.

-The updated Public Health Orders can be found on Wyoming’s COVID-19 website.
+The COVID-19 dashboard and updated public health orders can be found on Wyoming’s COVID-19 website.